-Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora, in short Habitats DirectiveThe Convention on the Conservation of Habitats and Wildlife is intended to regulate the conservation of habitats and wildlife across the EU.
-It transposes the Bern Convention into EU law.
-The aim is to restore and maintain a favorable conservation status for the species and habitats covered, taking into account economic, social, cultural, and regional requirements.
+Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora (Habitats Directive) transposes the Bern Convention into EU law.
+Its aim is to restore or maintain a favorable conservation status for the listed species and habitats, taking into account economic, social, cultural, and regional requirements.
+Austria is bound by the Bern Convention and is obligated to transpose the Habitats Directive into its own national law.
+This is done through the hunting and nature conservation laws of the federal states.

 The following applies to both Annex IV and Annex V of the Habitats Directive: